Cross validation

 The vtreat introduction mentions their why you need hold-out article and also (Perlich and Świrszcz 2011):

 Cross-methods such as cross-validation, and cross-prediction are effective tools for many machine learning, statistics, and data science related applications.
 They are useful for parameter selection, model selection, impact/target encoding of high cardinality variables, stacking models, and super learning.
-As cross-methods simulate access to an out of sample data set the same the original data, they are more statistically efficient, lower variance, than partitioning training data into calibration/training/holdout sets.
+As cross-methods simulate access to an out of sample data set the same as the original data, they are more statistically efficient, lower variance, than partitioning training data into calibration/training/holdout sets.
 However, cross-methods do not satisfy the full exchangeability conditions that full hold-out methods have.
 This introduces some additional statistical trade-offs when using cross-methods, beyond the obvious increases in computational cost.

 5 References